Fantastic Foods That Lower Cholesterol (And Why to Eat Them)

 Lycopene is a phytochemical found in many red-colored plants.
 However, not all red fruits and vegetables contain lycopene (and vice versa).
 Concentrated versions of tomato products contain one of the highest levels of lycopene.
-Common sources of lycopene include:
+Common foods to eat to lower cholesterol that contain lycopene include:

 - Tomatoes (sun-dried, pureed, or raw)

 Fun Fact: Lycopene is considered a carotene.
 Flamingos get their pinkish hue from eating a type of carotene found in brine shrimp.

 Please keep in mind that many foods are best consumed in moderation.
 And while cholesterol is a major part of the human body, keeping your bad cholesterol levels down can be as simple as adding a modest amount of the previously mentioned foods into a low cholesterol diet.
 If coupled with other foods high in fiber and low in saturated fat, you’ll be watching your LDL drop in no time!

 While there are a variety of tasty low-cholesterol foods you can enjoy, there are also some foods that you want to limit or possibly even eliminate from a low-cholesterol diet.
 It’s important to focus on a diet to lower your cholesterol, especially if you’ve received this advice from your doctor.
 Foods to avoid with high cholesterol include a lot of dishes that are high in saturated fat, including: